KC5-BP/DAI-2022-SMTP-Classe-B/Rapport.md

 docker build --tag mockmock-docker .
 ```

+Where you can enter something different to identify the image (here, mockmock-docker).

-*Might need to run it as sudo/administrator.*
+*Remark: Might need to run it as sudo/administrator.*

-This will create a container named (tagged) `mockmock-docker` from the Dockerfile.
+This will create a container named (tagged) `mockmock-docker` from the Dockerfile (rules to create a docker image).

-And need to be done only once.
+This need to be done only once.

 ##### Run the container